nop33/si/src/content/project/pandemic-resilience/index.md

       And sensitises participants to:

-      1. he barriers to international cooperation;
+      1. the barriers to international cooperation;

       2. uncertainty and evidence-based policy; and